Theophileaseh/Doctor-Appointment-Back-end/README.md

 > Describe between 1-3 key features of the application.

-- **[Authentication]** Users are required to sign up to app to get access to all features of the application
+- ``Authentication:`` Users are required to sign up to app to get access to all features of the application
-- **[Authorization]** Users are authourized accordingly to roles assigned with a help of CANCANCAN
+- ``Authorization:`` Users are authourized accordingly to roles assigned with a help of CANCANCAN
-- **[Documented]** API is documented and esures easy integration with a custom frontend app built with tech you prefer to use
+- ``Documentation:`` API documentation is created for easy understanding on how the application works.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>